"DEAR COLLEAGUE" LETTERS & THE TRANSGENDER BATHROOM "GUIDANCE" REPEAL

 The policy President Trump rescinded was not a law passed by Congress.
 Nor was it a federal regulation duly promulgated after formal hearings allowed opposing points of view to be considered.
 Nor was it even an executive order.
 It was a type of communication commonly referred to as a “Dear Colleague” letter.

 Because such communications are supposedly letters of “guidance,” they not only bypass Congress, they also bypass the formal regulatory review by appropriate federal agencies that Congress has directed shall apply whenever new regulations are issued.
-And yet because they carry the threat of sanctions if they are not followed, they have the effect of law.
+And yet, when they carry the threat of sanctions if they are not followed, they have the effect of law.
 But only Congress is given the power to pass laws.

 This is why legal experts were quick to point out that the president was acting outside the scope of his constitutional authority.
 Coincidentally, within days after the presidential bathroom policy was issued, 21 law professors from universities around the country, from Harvard to Stanford, and in between, published an open letter to the president.
 In this letter, they condemned his use of the “Dear Colleague” letters in various areas as short-circuiting the normal rule-making processes prescribed by our system of constitutional government.